KxSystems/docs/docs/ml/toolkit/xval.md

 !!! tip "Interactive notebook implementations"

   	Interactive notebook implementations of a large number of the functions outlined here are available within :fontawesome-brands-github: [KxSystems/mlnotebooks](https://github.com/KxSystems/mlnotebooks)

-## Grid Search
+## Grid search

 The most common method of perfoming hyperparameter optimization in machine learning is through the use of a grid search.
 Grid search is an exhaustive searching method across all possible combinations of a hyperparameters provided by a user.

-#### Grid Search Hyperparameter Dictionary
+### Hyperparameter dictionary

-When applying the grid search functionality provided within the toolkit, a user must provide a dictionary mapping the names of all the hyperparameters to be searched with the possible values to be considered for the hyperparameter.
+When applying the grid-search functionality provided within the toolkit, a user must provide a dictionary mapping the names of all the hyperparameters to be searched with the possible values to be considered for the hyperparameter.
 The following example shows a set of valid hyperparameter dictionaries for an `sklearn` AdaBoostRegressor and `DecisionTreeClassifier`

 ```q
 / grid search hyperparameter dictionary for an AdaBoostRegressor